-With 14 miles of groomed road, the region between Bradley-Taggart and Signal Mountain is a destination in and of itself.
+With 14 miles of groomed road, the region between Taggart Lake Trailhead and Signal Mountain Lodge is a destination in and of itself.
 Once on the road, winter travelers can go by foot, snowshoe, or ski and enjoy the splendor of winter in the Tetons.
-The region also offers a variety of terrain choices and scenic destinations from half day trips to full day tours—there’s a little something for everyone!
+The region also offers a variety of terrain choices and scenic destinations from half day trips to full day tours—there's a little something for everyone!

 To reach the cabins, head north along the Teton Park Road from the Bradley-Taggart Trailhead.
 Continue for roughly 2 miles until you reach the Teton Glacier Turnout.
 Just north of this turnout, approximately 1/8 mile, is a small unmarked gate on the west side of the groomed road.
 Proceed around this gate and towards Cottonwood Creek where you will find a newly constructed foot bridge leading you to the Lucas-Fabian Homestead.

 Thanks to a generous donor to the Foundation, the cabins and garage on the homestead have recently received much-needed preservation work, including structural stabilization, new roofing, log replacement, and a new ADA trail to improve access to this historical gem.
 All of the labor on the homestead structures was performed under strict preservation standards by the highly skilled carpenters and timber workers of the Western Center for Historic Preservation.
 By employing the same building techniques as Geraldine Lucas once did, these trained professionals revitalized the homestead’s pioneer character while remaining historically accurate.
 The ADA trail was a team effort between the GTNP Trail Crew, volunteers, and the Youth Conservation Program, and allows enhanced access for visitors of all abilities.